purposeanalytics/recfinderto.ca/README.md

 The application fetches data from two main resources:
 - **Locations**: Recreation facility information
-- **Drop-in Programs**: Schedule data including course titles, times, and locations
+- **Drop-in Programs**: Schedule data including program names, age ranges, times, and locations

-The data is updated daily by the City of Toronto.
+The data is updated monthly by the City of Toronto.